twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-14-giving%zh.rst

 The results are: when receive the result, becoming a person with wholesome roots (non-greed, non-hatred and non-delusion—tihetuka), with sharp knowledge, and one can realize Nibbāna with practice.
 Without understanding, if one will become a person, he will be with two wholesome roots (without non-delusion), weaken in knowledge (ñāṇa).

-6. Vivutta dāna and vutta dāna
+6. Vivaṭṭa dāna and vaṭṭa dāna

 Giving for the supramundane happiness (i.e., Nibbāna) and mundane happiness (i.e., worldly happiness).

-Vivutta dāna is called perfection of giving (dāna pāramī) It will lead to human happiness, celestial happiness and Nibbānic happiness.
+Vivaṭṭa dāna is called perfection of giving (dāna pāramī) It will lead to human happiness, celestial happiness and Nibbānic happiness.

-Vutta dāna is not dāna pāramī.
-It will lead to human and celestial only, happiness and without Nibbāna.
+Vaṭṭa dāna is not dāna pāramī.
+It will lead to human and celestial only, attaining worldly happiness and without Nibbāna.
 Therefore, every Buddhist if they make dāna always with the desire of ending dukkha.

 7. Ajjhattika dāna and Bāhira dāna